Angela James APAM

 Alison completed her Physiotherapy degree and began the first few years of her career in Sydney.
 She then spent almost 6 years in London and worked in a number of large teaching hospitals, as well as in private practice.
 Whilst in the UK, she also completed a Master of Science in Rehabilitation Studies (Continence for Physiotherapists).

-She believes in looking at a patient holistically, and uses a combination of education, manual therapy (external and internal) and exercise rehabilitation/Pilates in her treatment approach.
+She believes in looking at a patient holistically, and uses a combination of education, manual therapy (external and internal) and exercise rehabilitation/Physio Exercise in her treatment approach.
 She is experienced in managing a range of conditions including:

 - Bladder dysfunction – incontinence, overactive bladder, urgency, frequency